 Meninas de Canido, An urban art festival about ‘court ladies’.

-Meanwhile, we could find a really cool route created by contemporary artist Eduardo Hermida in the northern state of Galicia .
+Meanwhile, we could find a really cool route created by contemporary artist Eduardo Hermida in the northern part of A Coruña, Galicia .
 He is an arts teacher born in Ferrol.

 The story of how this cultural task was born is quite intriguing.
 Eduardo Hermida decided one day to give life to the facade of a grey building in his neighborhood.
 Consequently, he painted his own version of what is now a giant art icon in Spanish art history: A Menina (court lady)